 £4,000 (as part of your £20,000 ISA allowance).

-This is the total amount you are allowed to put into a LISA for the 2023/24 tax year.
+This is the total amount you are allowed to put into a LISA for the 2024/25 tax year, and you can only have one LISA per year.
 The government will add a further 25% to anything you add within the tax year.
 So, if you maximised your LISA allowance and added the full £4,000, the government would then add a further £1,000 (25%) to bring it up to a total of £5,000.

-Note, you can only open a LISA if you’re aged 18-39, and you can use it for two purposes: working towards your first home (valued at £450,000 or less) or your retirement at age 60.
-Withdrawals outside of these conditions can incur a charge.
+Note, you can only open a LISA if you’re aged 18-39, and save or invest into it until you're 50.
+You can use it for two purposes: working towards your first home (valued at £450,000 or less) or your retirement from age 60.
+Withdrawals outside of these conditions can incur a 25% government withdrawal charge.

 It’s important to remember that whatever you put into a LISA counts towards your total £20,000 allowance for ISAs for the year.
 If you put £4,000 in a LISA, you will have £16,000 left to contribute to other ISA types for that tax year.